Dai Thomas (rugby league): International honours

-David "Dai" Thomas won a cap, and scored his team's first try, playing as a forward, i.e. number 11, for Other Nationalities in the 9–3 victory over England at Central Park, Wigan on Tuesday 5 April 1904, in the first ever international rugby league match.
+David "Dai" Thomas won a cap, and scored his team's first try, playing as a forward for Other Nationalities in the 9–3 victory over England at Central Park, Wigan on Tuesday 5 April 1904, in the first ever international rugby league match.

 Championship appearances

 Dai Thomas played in Oldham's victory in the Championship during the 1904–05 season.